-Wednesday, November 20, 2024 · 0 min read
+Friday, November 22, 2024 · 0 min read

 Structural Verification for Vibration Mitigation in Anti-Surge Valves

 Natural gas exploration and production activities are integral to Peru's energy sector strategy and development.
-Recognizing its expertise, a significant gas sector company commissioned Vibro Technology to conduct vibration measurements and structural analysis on an anti-surge valve, UV-114020, to support the vibration mitigation efforts.
+Recognizing its expertise, a significant gas sector company commissioned Vibro Technology to conduct vibration measurements and structural analysis on an anti-surge valve, ASV, to support the vibration mitigation efforts.
 Vibro Technology applied Dewesoft hardware and software under different operational conditions to capture the most critical vibration values and propose a viable solution.

 Vibro Technology is a Peruvian company with more than 30 years of experience serving the mining and energy industries, dedicated to providing dynamic engineering solutions in the Americas and the Middle East.
 The company is certified by the Vibration Institute USA under ISO Standards accredited by the American National Standards Institute (ANSI).